Four Seasons Sultanahmet

 Journey Highlights

-A morning visit to the strategically positioned 15th century Topkapi Palace, the centre of the imperial government and the home of the Ottoman sultans, which overlooks the waters of the Bosphorus on one side and the Golden Horn on the other.
 In the afternoon continue to the Galata and Karakoy districts before watching the sun set behind the magical domes and minarets as the ferry rides through the evening Bosphorus breeze to Kadikoy, ancient Chalcedon, to explore the market.
+A feast to all the senses.

 Manici Kasri Boutique | Meals: B

 Be dazzled by the archaeological delights on offer today.
-Drive across the ‘rolling plains of Troy’, down great country roads, to Assos, which was founded in the 7th century BC and was an important centre in Greek and Roman times.
+First to Assos, which was founded in the 7th century BC and was an important centre in Greek and Roman times.
 This idyllic site, with its view over the Aegean and Lesvos is spectacular.
 The city’s ancient walls are among the best preserved in Turkey and the Temple of Athena (530 BC) is sure to impress.
 Below is the lovely fishing village of Behramkale.

 Continue through olive groves past pebbly Aegean beaches and fertile agricultural land to the ancient ruins of Pergamum, a very special ancient city which came into being in a very special way.
 Unlike other city states, Pergamon was the capital of a mighty kingdom in the centuries between Alexander the Great and Augustus, whose kings were sophisticated men with a drive for art.
 The wealth from agriculture and the gold mines flowed into artistic creativity of the highest calibre.
 The site itself is fantastic perched on a 300-metre high hill above lush plains.
 On the top was the Royal City adorned by wonderful monuments, a large theatre, temples, altars, palaces and the renowned library of 200,000 scrolls, commanding a spectacular panorama.
 See the Asclepion, the large medical complex fusing sacred and secular practices where Galen worked his wonders.
 Continue to Izmir and your hotel.
 If time permits, venture into Izmir’s Agora and bazaars.
 Izmir is Turkey’s third largest city, but with all the charm of an Aegean settlement.
 It is a very ancient city, going back at least 5000 years, and is said to be the hometown of Homer.
 Life here is laid back and the locals enjoy a stroll along the waterside promenade (“Kordon”) especially at sunset over the Aegean.